wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-message-transport/includes/1-introduction.md

  -  Configure the different transport options.
  -  Plan and set up domains for your organizations.
- -  Understand how receive and send connectors work.
+ -  Understand how the receive and send connectors work.
  -  Describe how message moderation works for different recipients.